 - Uninstall any previous version of the Prometheus application from your computer.

-- Verify that your computer is running a 64-bit Windows operating system.
+- Verify your computer is running a 64-bit Windows operating system.

-- Verify that Microsoft .NET Framework Version 4.0 or greater is installed on your computer.
+- Verify Microsoft .NET Framework Version 4.6 or greater and Microsoft Visual C++ 2017 Redistributable (x64) are installed on your computer.
 This software can be downloaded from the Microsoft Download Center.
 Try running Windows Update if you still encounter problems.

 Sample Data Set

 Click the following link to download a sample data set for the 2001 Dogrib fire.
 The data set contains a README document, model input files, and a an example fire growth model project.

 - Dogrib_v624 [ZIP - 5.77 MB]